cloudquery/cloudquery/website/pages/how-to-guides/cloud-asset-inventory-cloudquery-apache-superset.md

 <HowToGuideHeader/>

-In this blog post, we will walk you through how to setup CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to [Apache Superset](https://superset.apache.org/) (or a hosted version such as [preset.io](https://preset.io)) for visualization, monitoring and reporting.
+In this guide, we will walk you through how to set up CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to [Apache Superset](https://superset.apache.org/) (or a hosted version such as [preset.io](https://preset.io)) for visualization, monitoring and reporting.

 ## General Architecture